Inference

 Inference History and Analytics

-The wallet and desktop app track inference history for cost analysis and usage monitoring.
-Users can view total spend, token counts, and provider distribution.
+The desktop app tracks inference history locally via a Tauri command (get_inference_history) for cost analysis and usage monitoring.
+Each request_inferencecall records a timestamped entry with model id, provider, token counts, cost, and routing strategy.
+Users can view total spend, token counts, and provider distribution from the app's Inference page.